Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Entropy in Information.md

 h(x=1,3) = -\log_2\left(\frac{1}{6^3}\right) = 3 \cdot -\log_2\left(\frac{1}{6}\right) = 3 \cdot \log_2(6)
 $$

 In essence, the logarithm turns the multiplication of probabilities into an addition of surprise.
+In the case of **rolling 3 dice**, the surprise would be that 3 times that of a single dice, whereas the probability of seeing that particular combination is instead $\frac{1}{216}$.

 ---